JohnLCaron/rlauxe/docs/SamplePopulations.md

 Make t and nseats part of the public config, that can be checked by the verifier.
 Claim this is sufficent to prevent noerror manipulation = "failNoerror claim".

-**Diluted or Reported margin** Should noerror use reported or diluted margin?
+## Should noerror use reported or diluted margin?

 Noerror is the credit you get when the mvr matchs the cvr.
 Using diluted margin will decrease the credit when Npop > Nc.
+Noerror uses v/u, where v is the margin.
+Is it the reported margin or the diluted margin?

 The reported margin is (nwinners - nlosers) / Nupper, where Nupper is trusted.
-The diluted margin is (nwinners - nlosers) / Npopulation, where Npopulation > Nupper. (discussed next)
+The diluted margin is (nwinners - nlosers) / Npopulation, where Npopulation > Nupper.

 Philip's "More style, less work" paper uses diluted margins.
 (Paper shows how Npop is smaller when hasStyle = true.
 Could also say that Npop is smaller when you know which cards have the contest, and can sample from just those.)

-In TestAvgAssortValues, testAvgAssortWithDilutedMargin() tests that dilutedMargin, not reportedMargin, agrees with cvrs.assortMargin.
+Rlauxe's TestAvgAssortValues.testAvgAssortWithDilutedMargin() shows that dilutedMargin, not reportedMargin, agrees with the average cvrs assortMargin.

-Conclusion: use diluted margin for nerror.
+Conclusion: use diluted margin for noerror calculation